manelpuig/rUBot_mecanum_ws/Documentation/01_rubot_model_control.md

 >(see [Lynch & Park, 2017] for a complete derivation of this model).

-In our case we want to apply a robot movement defined by:
+In the **Inverse Kinematics** we want to apply a robot movement defined by:
 - a linear and angular velocity using a Twist message type published in a /cmd_vel topic.
 - we need to calculate the 4 wheel speeds needed to obtain this robot velocity

-This corresponds to an Inverse Kinematics defined by the following expressions:
+This is defined by the following expressions:
 ![](./Images/01_SW_Model_Control/1_mecanum_kine4.png)
-With the information of (uf,ul,w) Gazebo plugin calculates to obtain the Odometry.
+To obtain the **Odometry** we use the information of (uf,ul,w) and Gazebo plugin calculates the POSE of our robot.
 The analytical expressions are explained graphically in the picture:
 ![](./Images/01_SW_Model_Control/1_odom_mecanum.png)